chasekb/ttb/README.md

 ### Step 2: Upload Label Image
 - Drag and drop an image file or click to browse
-- Supported formats: JPEG, PNG, GIF
+- Supported formats: JPEG, PNG, GIF, WebP
-- Maximum file size: 10MB
+- File size limits vary by OCR provider:
+  - Tesseract.js: Up to 50MB
+  - Google Cloud Vision API: Up to 20MB
+  - Google AI Studio: Up to 20MB
 - Image should be clear and readable for best OCR results

 ### Step 3: Review Results